Saturday, August 12, 2017

 - Pick insects off daily.
 Keep a close eye on your plants to you can stop an infestation before it gets started.
-I pick off bugs daily.
 If I do get an really bad infestation, I will use diacotomus earth.
 It is organic and not a chemical.
 Some people even eat it!
 It works by scratching the exoskeleton of the insects which leads to dehydration and death.
 Be careful, though, as it will kill good bugs too.
 I use it very sparingly and only if desperate.
-A few bugs don’t eat much : ) Another option is the use of light covers to keep the bugs from your plants.
+A few bugs don’t eat much : ) Another option is the use of light covers to keep the bugs from your plants or insecticidal soap.

 - Keep any diseased leaves groomed from your plants and do not compost them.
 Diseases can be killed if your compost pile is hot enough.
 I haven’t progressed far enough yet in my composting skills to trust I am getting the pile hot enough and I don’t want to spread diseases to all my plants.

 - Compost.
 For all the trimmings from the garden and the kitchen, start a compost pile or get an indoor composter.
 I have both.
 My husband built me a fencing ring outside that I throw the big stuff.
 I have an indoor Naturemill electric composter in the garage for all the kitchen scraps.